CDAT/cdms/docs/source/manual/cdms_2.rst

         * See `Selectors <#id24>`_ ."
     "None", "``assignValue(Array ar)``", "Write the entire data array.
 Equivalent to ``var[:] = ar``.
 (Variables in CdmsFiles only)."
     "Variable", "``astype(typecode)``", "Cast the variable to a new datatype.
-        * Typecodes are as for MV, MV2, and Numpy modules."
+        * Typecodes are as for MV, MV, and Numpy modules."
     "Variable", "``clone(copyData=1)``", "Return a copy of a transient variable.
         * If copyData is 1 (the default) the variable data is copied as well.
         * If copyData is 0, the result transient variable shares the original transient variables data array."